foundriesio/docs/source/tutorial/installation-linux.rst

 This document provides instructions for the Raspberry Pi 3 models B and B+ reference development boards.
-If you are using a different board, or want to build from sourcem then see :ref:`ref-linux-targets` and :ref:`ref-linux-building` in the reference manual.
+If you are using a different board, or want to build from source then see :ref:`ref-linux-targets` and :ref:`ref-linux-building` in the reference manual.